 - 4.B.1.
 Server and Receiver.
 The correct server and receiver and their positions are determined by the score and the players' starting positions in the game. - 4.B.2.
 At the start of each game, the starting server begins the serve from the side of the court dictated by the score. - 4.B.3.
-Each player will serve until a rally is lost or a fault is declared against the player or team.
+Each player will serve until a rally is lost or a fault is declared against the player or team. - 4.B.4.

-- 4.B.4.
 As long as the server holds serve, after each point the server will alternate serving from the right/even and left/odd sides of the court. - 4.B.5.
 Singles. - 4.B.5.a.
-If the player's score is even (0, 2, 4 ...), the serve must be made from the right/even serving area and be received in the right/even service court by the opponent. - 4.B.5.b.
-If the player's score is odd (1, 3, 5 ...), the serve must be made from the left/odd serving area and be received in the left/odd service court by the opponent. - 4.B.5.c.
+If the server's score is even (0, 2, 4 ...), the serve must be made from the right/even serving area and be received in the right/even service court by the opponent. - 4.B.5.b.
+If the server's score is odd (1, 3, 5 ...), the serve must be made from the left/odd serving area and be received in the left/odd service court by the opponent. - 4.B.5.c.
 After the server loses the rally or faults, a side out will occur and service is awarded to the opponent. - 4.B.6.
 Doubles.
 Both players on a team will serve before a side out is declared, except at the start of each game, when only the starting server will serve.
-The starting server of each game is therefore designated as "Server 2" for scoring purposes, since a side out will occur once a rally is lost or a fault is committed by the serving team and service is awarded to the opposing team. - 4.B.6.a.
+The starting server of each game is therefore designated as "Second Server" for scoring purposes, since a side out will occur once a rally is lost or a fault is committed by the serving team and service is awarded to the opposing team.

+- 4.B.6.a.
 At the start of each side out, service begins in the right/even serving area. - 4.B.6.b.
 When the team's score is even (0, 2, 4 ...), the team's starting server's correct position is at the right/even serving area.
-When the team's score is odd (1, 3, 5...), the starting server's correct position is at the left/odd court.
+When the team's score is odd (1, 3, 5...), the starting server's correct position is at the left/odd court. - 4.B.6.c.

-- 4.B.6.c.
 After each side out, service begins with the player correctly positioned on the right/even side of the court according to the team's score.
-This player is referred to as "Server 1" and the partner is "Server 2." - 4.B.6.d.
-Server 1 will serve, alternating service sides after each point is won, until a rally is lost or the server's team commits a fault. - 4.B.6.e.
-After Server 1's team loses a rally or faults, Server 2 will serve from the correct position and will alternate serving positions as long as the serving team continues to win points. - 4.B.7.
+This player is referred to as "First Server" and the partner is "Second Server." - 4.B.6.d.
+The First Server will serve, alternating service sides after each point is won, until a rally is lost or the server's team commits a fault. - 4.B.6.e.
+After the First Server's team loses a rally or faults, the Second Server will serve from the correct position and will alternate serving positions as long as the serving team continues to win points. - 4.B.7.
 Partner Positions.
 In doubles, with the exception of the server (see 4.A.4) there is no restriction on the position of any player, as long as all players are on their respective team's side of the net.
 They can be positioned on or off the court.
 The correct server must serve from the correct service court, and the correct receiver must receive the serve. - 4.B.8.
-Before the serve occurs, any player may ask the referee for the score, correct server or receiver, correct player position, and may challenge/confirm the called score.
-Any player may ask any one or more of these questions. - 4.B.9.
-When an incorrect player serves or receives, or a player serves from an incorrect position, the referee will immediately stop play and identify the fault(s). - 4.B.10.
-Incorrect Player or Position.
-When an incorrect server or player position is discovered after a rally, game, or match has ended, the offending team can be faulted until the next serve occurs or prior to the scoresheet being returned to the tournament operation's desk.
-A point scored during the rally by the offending team will not count.
-Any previous points scored by the incorrect server or with players in the incorrect positions will stand.
-After a match is completed, an incorrect player or position error may not be corrected after the scoresheet has been returned to tournament operations personnel.
+Before the serve occurs, any player may ask the referee for the score, who is the correct server or receiver or whether any player is in an incorrect position.
+A generic question such as "Am I good?"